Bounding and Approximating Intersectional Fairness through Marginal Fairness: Setting and Models

-Nonetheless, this estimator has the huge drawback that it is almost determined deterministically by the parameter $\alpha$ for a low amount of samples and when $d$ is high, and cannot be trusted.
-If $N_a=0$ for a protected group $a$, the estimated distribution is uniform on $\hat{Y}\mid A=a$ and this group does not affect the computation of the $\sup$ and $\inf$.
+Nonetheless, $\UFIB$ has the drawback that for a low amount of samples and when the number of protected groups is high, it is almost determined deterministically by the parameter $\alpha$ and cannot be trusted.
+If $N_a\!=\!0$ for a protected group $a$, the estimated distribution is uniform on $\hat{Y}\mid A\!=\!a$ and this group does not affect the computation of the $\sup$ and $\inf$.
 Hence if the most discriminated group is among the undiscovered one, we risk making an important error on the estimation.
 When $N_a$ increases, we gain more information on the distribution of $\hat{Y} \mid A$.
-However, when $N_a$ is still low for all groups, the estimated distribution of the $\inf$ of $\hat{Y} \mid A=a$ is almost entirely determined by the prior parameter $\alpha$.
-It may be possible to have a low error rate for a particular value of $\alpha$ which from the get go yields a good approximation of $\UFI$, but obviously this parameter $\alpha$ cannot be determined beforehand.
+However, when $N_a$ is still low for all groups, the estimated distribution of the $\inf$ of $\hat{Y} \mid A\!=\!a$ is almost entirely determined by the prior parameter $\alpha$.